vipertooth/HTB-Remote/Readme.md

 ![alt text}(https://github.com/vipertooth/HTB-Remote/blob/master/resources/winPEAS.png)

-As you can see the port 5939 is only listening on localhost. port to enumerate.
+I can see the port 5939 is only listening on localhost.
 With a quick google you can see that 5939 is used for teamviewer

-With some more enumeration we verify this.
+With some more enumeration I verify this.

 ```bash
 PS C:\windows\system32\inetsrv>netstat -ano